LoicSanchez/JobTrackerPortal-MERN/README.md

 We use JWT, or JSON Web Token (an open standard used to share information between two parties securely — a client and a server) and password encryption.

+We test the Server with logs on the Terminal and POSTMAN, as there is no front-end to the server.
+The Font-End (client) is connected to the server to make our app complete.

 ### DB

 The db folder contains the code to connect to the MongoDB database with mongoose.